microvm/microvm-tutorial/docs/langimpl/interact.rst

 the "entry block" and is conventionally named ``%entry``.
 Each basic block has many instructions.

     If you worked with LLVM before, you may find it very familiar.
-Indeed the µVM is inspired by the LLVM.
+Indeed Mu is inspired by the LLVM.
 It also uses the SSA form.

 Each instruction performs a certain computation.
 Consider the line: